Webcretaire/Scheduleno/README.md

-This small deno utility helps schedule jobs efficiently on a multi-core machine
+This small Deno utility helps schedule jobs efficiently on a multi-core machine

+**Requirements:** Only runs on Linux systems where `bash`, `grep`, `uniq` and `awk` commands are available (so most Linux systems).
+Deno must be available in your PATH (if not you can run `scheduleno.ts` manually instead of the bash script `scheduleno`)

 **Usage:** `./scheduleno [OPTIONS] FILENAME`

-**FILENAME** is the path to a text file containing one command per line, to be executed by workers
+**FILENAME** is the path to a text file containing one command per line, to be executed by workers (through bash)

 **OPTIONS**  can include :